Bushfire smoke

 Fine smoke particles can contribute to inflammation and narrowing of blood vessels in the heart and trigger bronchospasm in the windpipes (bronchi) of the lungs, making breathing more difficult.
 Farmers or agricultural workers with pre-existing heart and lung conditions should avoid exposure to bushfire smoke where possible.

-- Protect your eyes.
+• Protect your eyes.
 The small particles in smoke will also irritate and cause sore, itchy eyes.
-Wearing a non-ventilated goggle or a smoke visor/goggle combination will protect and assist with visibility.
+Wearing a non-ventilated goggle or a smoke visor/goggle combination will protect and assist with visibility if working outdoors.

-- Trust your senses.
+• Trust your senses.
 If you smell and see smoke, the risk of high levels of exposure is likely.
-If you feel difficulty breathing, wheezing or tight chest, seek urgent medical help and call triple zero (000).
+If you feel difficulty breathing, wheezing or a tight chest, seek urgent medical help and call triple zero (000).

 On days of High Fire Danger Risk (FDR):

-It is crucial you remove yourself from smoking, seek medical help or Call triple (000) if you start to experience the following:
+It is crucial you remove yourself from smoke, seek medical help or call triple zero (000) if you start to experience the following:

 Fast facts: